Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

 \begin{proof}

-Consider an online allocation instance with two agents $\{1,2\}$.
-For any agent $i\in \{1,2\}$ and any item $e$, $c_i(e)\in \{1, \frac{1}{\epsilon}\}$, where $0<\epsilon<1$.
-The cost of each arrived item is shown in Table \ref{tab: binary_bivalued_ef1_mms_chores}.
-To guarantee the completeness of chores allocation, we should guarantee that each arriving item is allocated to one agent. \paragraph{The impossibility of EF1.} When $t =1$, the arriving item has a cost of 1 for both agents.
+Let $a_1=a_2=1$ and $b_1=b_2=\frac{1}{\epsilon}$ where $0<\epsilon<1$.
+Consider the following online instance for $n=2$, where the cost of each item is shown in Table \ref{tab: binary_bivalued_ef1_mms_chores}.
+To guarantee the completeness of the chores allocation, we should guarantee that each arriving item is allocated to one agent. \paragraph{EF1.} When $t =1$, the arriving item has the cost of 1 for both agents.
 Without loss of generality, assume that agent 1 picks it.
 When $t =2$, the item that has the cost of 1 for agent 1 and $\frac{1}{\epsilon}$ for agent 2 arrives.
 To avoid the approximation ratio of EF1 being infinity, it is allocated to agent 2.
 Then, it is easy to check that the allocation is EF1 and MMS.
 In round $t =3$, the item that has the cost of $\frac{1}{\epsilon}$ for both agents arrives.
 Then, let us consider two cases.

 \textbf{Case 1.} If it is allocated to agent 2, no further item will appear.
 Thus, the allocation is $\frac{1}{\epsilon}$-EF1.

 \textbf{Case 2.} If it is allocated to agent 1, it is clear that this allocation is EF1.
 Next, when $t = 4$, the arriving item has the cost of $1$ for agent 1 and $\frac{1}{\epsilon}$ for agent 2.
 Then, let us consider two subcases.
 If agent 1 picks it, no further item will appear.
 So this allocation is trvially $(1+\frac{1}{\epsilon})$-EF1.
 If agent $2$ picks it, the allocation is EF1.
 At last, in round $t =5$, the arriving item has the cost of $\frac{1}{\epsilon}$ for both agents.
 If it is allocated to agent 1, the allocation is $(\frac{1}{2\epsilon}+\frac{1}{2})$-EF1.
 If it is allocated to agent 2, the allocation is $\frac{2}{1+\epsilon}$-EF1.